Top trent hut

 Maintenance Status

-Top Trent Hut is designated as minimal maintenance.
-The tracked and poled route to it over Trent Saddle from the Haupiri valley should still be fully maintained by Department of Conservation.
-Access up the Trent valley from Mid Trent Hut is untracked, aside from a short section up from the River to Top Trent Hut.
-Paul Reid of Permolat and some friends carried out a major working bee at the Hut in September 2015, with some High-Country Consortium funding.
-DOC kindly backloaded the materials in for the project.
-He went back in there in April 2017 to finish off the repairs.
+Top Trent (Lagoon) Hut is designated as minimal maintenance.
+The tracked and poled route to it over Trent Saddle from the Haupiri valley is supposedly maintained by the Department of Conservation but hasn't had any attention for a considerable time.
+Access up the Trent valley from Mid Trent Hut is untracked, aside from a short link from the River up to Top Trent Hut.
+Paul Reid of Permolat and some friends carried out a major working bee on the Hut in September 2015 using High-Country Consortium funding and aided by a DOC backload of materials.
+In April 2017 he took a team in to finish off the repairs.

 Location

 Ahaura Catchment.
 Grid Ref: NZTM2000 E1504410/ N5271863 (BU21 044 719).
 Topo Map BU21.
 Altitude 865m.
 Top Trent Hut is located in the head of the Trent River, which is a tributary of the Ahaura.
-The Hut is on the TR of the valley just above a large shallow tarn, probably the "Lagoon" from which it derives its name.
+The Hut is on the TR of the valley just above a large shallow tarn, probably the lagoon from which it derives its name.
 Kiwi can be heard calling around the tarn on dark and there is a fair bit of deer sign in the locality.
 Chamois are often encountered here on the tops.
 The bush around the Hut is montane forest with a lot of big old broadleaf, mountain holly, pink pine and pahautea (mountain cedar).
 There is a tiny patch of beech just above the western end of the tarn.
-The Hut is surrounded by the tall picturesque peaks of Mt.
-Dixon and Wilson to the South and Mt.
-Elizabeth and Monotis to the North and the area has a remote feel to it.
-The Top Trent hutbook goes back to 1992 and averaged around three entries per year for 20 years, a ratio of one fly-in to two foot parties.
-Visits have increased since Paul's first work parties.
+The Hut is surrounded by the tall, picturesque peaks of Mt Dixon and Wilson to the South and Mt Elizabeth and Monotis to the North and the area has a remote feel to it.
+The original Top Trent hutbook (which DOC later removed) went back to 1992 with an average of around three entries per year, a ratio of 1:2 fly-in to foot visits up until Paul's repair work was done.
+Visits have increased a little since then.

 Access

-Top Trent Hut is most commonly accessed from the Haupiri valley over Trent Saddle, and can be done fairly comfortably in a day from the Haupiri roadend.
+Top Trent Hut is most commonly accessed from the Haupiri valley over Trent Saddle and can be done fairly comfortably in a day from the Haupiri roadend.
 The Haupiri route starts at the end of Heaphy Road which crosses Gloriavale Christian Community land and permission is required from them to do this.
 Gloriavale are very happy to grant access and have provided a car parking area at E1495872/ N5281765 (BU21 959 818) which is DOC signposted.
-They are not keen on allowing cars to continue along the farm track to O'Shanessy Creek (a 20 minute walk).
-This last section is fairly rough with numerous small fords, but is still OK for 2WD.
-A high-axle 4WD might get you another kilometre upvalley through some pine plantations.
+They are not keen on allowing cars to continue along the farm track to O'Shanessy Creek (a 20-minute walk).
+This last section is fairly rough with numerous small fords and might be a bit tricky for a 2WD.
+A high-stud 4WD might get you another kilometre upvalley through some pine plantations.
 The lower Haupiri is easy travel, mostly grassy flats with a few short sections of boulderhopping.
-The River can be crossed and recrossed.
+The river can be crossed at one point to avoid a bush detour on the TL terrace.
 Cone Creek can be a bit tricky to cross and wouldn't be fordable after heavy rain.
 There is a concreted-in hot pool 50m up the Haupiri track from the Cone Creek confluence.
-The track continues up the TL of the Haupiri to Elizabeth Hut, around three hours from O'Shannesy Flat.
+The track continues up the TL of the Haupiri to Elizabeth Hut which is around three hours from O'Shannesy Creek.

 The route to Top Trent Hut from Mid Trent Hut is directly up the river.
 Access to the lower Trent valley is via the Tutaekuri valley and Waikiti Downs.
 DOC and Hunting and Fishing have ensured public walking access across the land but no vehicle access.
 There's a large DOC carpark around 4km shy of the Tutaekuri/ Waiheke confluence, with a locked gate to stop vehicles from traveling any further.
 It is open river travel up to Mid Trent Hut and from here up through the Trent Gorge is fine-weather-only.
 The route is untracked, apart from a short section providing access up from the river to Top Trent Hut.
 The Gorge section is purportedly enjoyable (maybe on a sunny day) but involves at least fifty crossings and river edge wading through a series of tight little sections.
 From the Waikiti Downs parking area to Tutaekuri Junction allow three hours, from Tutaekuri junction to Mid Trent four hours, and 4-5 hours from Mid to Top Trent.